 The bill amends the Michigan election law, specifically section 794a, to enhance the procedures surrounding the use and testing of electronic voting systems.
-It establishes that each board of election commissioners retains control over creating their own test deck process, while the Secretary of State is prohibited from restricting their sources for creating test decks, entering exclusive agreements with vendors, or centralizing ballot information with a single vendor.
+It establishes that each board of election commissioners retains control over creating their own test deck process, while the Secretary of State is prohibited from restricting their sources for test decks, granting exclusive control to a single vendor, or centralizing ballot information with one vendor.
 Additionally, the Secretary of State is required to prescribe clear and replicable procedures for preparing test decks and conducting accuracy tests, ensuring transparency in the process.

 Statutes affected: